Galsor/Protein_image_processing/README.md

+For any information regarding this project, please contact antoine.meilliez@hec.edu

 # Molecule classification

 This project aims to detect automatically molecule and transcriptions site involved in the first step of developpement of drosophilia embryo.